 Blackstone (1932-1949), Broadway (1931-1954), Byron (1949-1953), De Luxe (1931-1955), Devon (1949-1956), Emperor (1935-1955), Olympic (1932-1944), Ritz (1940-1944), Royal (1932-1933), Spartan (1934-1949),Triumph (1931-1955), Tudor (1934-1935), Zenith (1931-1954).

 NOTE: Epiphone named their archtops Masterbilt.
 However, the Long Island labels read Masterbuilt.

-For a brief introduction to the model names of the Masterbilt series, it is best to quote Epiphone historian Walter Carter :
+For a brief and humorous introduction to the model names of the Masterbilt series, it is best to quote Epiphone historian Walter Carter :

 TENOR / PLECTRUM GUITARS :

 In addition to the six-string Masterbilt archtop line, Epiphone offered as special order items six Tenor versions as companion instruments, which “can be had in Plectrum Guitar on order at no extra charge.”
 See : Masterbilt tenor guitars.
 The Tenor usually had a scale length of 23 inches, whereas the Plectrum had a scale length of 26 inches.
 Up until 1937 the tenors bore different names from their companions, but from 1937 on they carried the same name as their companion with the designation “tenor”.
 (Fisch & Fred, pp. 106-107).
 See also Wiedler : Olympic Plectrum sn 16243 For more information on Tenor guitars in general see : Tenorguitar.com